rchikhi/2025-logan-practical/PartB.md

 ---

-### 🏁 Quick Recap
+### 🏁 Recap

-1. Craft ≤ 1 kb sequence.
+1. Craft a ≤ 1 kb query sequence.
-2. Submit on Logan Search, tweak filters, add your e‑mail.
+2. Submit on Logan Search, optionally tweak filters, add your e‑mail.
 3. Explore *kmviz*, download the ZIP.
 4. Script‑fetch assemblies, and dive into analysis.